decentralized-hse/practice/05-mixnets/README.md

  8. ...strategies for key rotation (Joe is malicious, I want to change my key so everyone but Joe gets the new one)
- 9. ...strategies for contact sharing (friend-of-a-friend)
+ 9. ...strategies for contact sharing (friend-of-a-friend) probably based on Diffie-Hellman; the idea is to *limit the use of one routing identificator to one contact* thus ruling out fake 3rd announces,
 10. ...implement hypertext on top of such a network (use Markdown for document format), may use (2)
 11. ...implement name system for such a network (like DNS)